pupilfirst/wd201-scripts/working-with-npm/npm-scripts/README.md

 The above execution also returns a similar result.

-You can also add custom scripts based on your project requirement to these, and we will learn more about those when we start working on the future levels.
+You can also add custom scripts based on your project requirements.
+We will learn more about these while working on the future levels.